townleym/markdown-cv/index.md

 `2002 - 2006`
 __Dell Professional Services__, Austin, Texas, *Senior Consultant*

-Managed delivery of very large IT Systems Implementation projects for key customers in both Federal and Commercial lines of business.
-I became something of a turnaround specialist pulling multiple unprofitable/failing projects back from the brink: from the micro (terrible customer experience on a $10K implementation) to the gigantic ($10MM/annual, multi-location, global, 60 consultant DoD project that was deeply in the red).
+Managed delivery of IT Systems Implementation projects for key customers in both Federal and commercial lines of business.
+I became something of a turnaround specialist pulling multiple unprofitable/failing projects back from the brink: from the micro (terrible customer experience on a $10K implementation) to the gigantic ($10MM/annual, multi-location, global, 60 consultant, DoD project that was deeply in the red).

 `2000 -- 2002`
 __Dell, Inc.__, Austin, Texas, *Manager, Network Systems Engineering*